 In ancient yoga, as well as in modern science, the spinal cord is the most important and most subtle part of the body.
 The yoga asanas are designed to cultivate the root of our tree of life, the spinal column.
-Today we are going to talk about Dhanurasana which also has the development of spine as the main focal.
+Today we are going to talk about Dhanurasana, a yoga pose (or asana) that focuses on developing the spine.

 Lie on the ground (on stomach) facing downwards.